arunkumar-mourougappane/emby-assistant/docs/INDEX.md

 # Documentation Index

-Welcome to the Emby Helper documentation!
+Welcome to the Emby Assistant documentation!
 This guide will help you find the information you need.

 ## 📚 Documentation Structure